datavikingr/the-new-bonsai-linux/README.md

  - arch, debian, and fedora as the default branches from the trunk
    - seemless dnf, pacman, aur package integration into the system
  - seriously light weight micro-desktop berry window manager
-   - preconfigured sxhkd, with sane keybinds and 10 desktops
+   - preconfigured sxhkd, with sane keybinds, purpose-driven desktops, beautiful theming
  - powerful system admin tools with timeshift, stacer, garted, and mainline
    - kernel-level management, even in ubuntu
+ - bonsai-update
+   - front-end for updating all of the system's packages at once (even distrobox)

 # Roadmap & Notes:
  1.  ~Licenses gathered and held in local directory~ COMPLETE